Blandaxt/Code_Wars/README.md

 ## Process/Learned:

 1. I reversed the array by using the reverse method it changes the first and last elements location which reverse the array.

+## 7 kyu Blood Moon:

+Alan is going to watch the Blood Moon (lunar eclipse) tonight for the first time in his life.
+But his mother, who is a history teacher, thinks the Blood Moon comes with an evil intent.
+The ancient Inca people interpreted the deep red coloring as a jaguar attacking and eating the moon.
+But who believes in Inca myths these days?
+So, Alan decides to prove to her mom that there is no jaguar.
+How?
+Well, only little Alan knows that.
+For now, he needs a small help from you.
+Help him solve the following calculations so that he gets enough time to prove it before the eclipse starts.

+Screenshot-3
+Three semicircles are drawn on AB, AD, and AF.
+Here CD is perpendicular to AB and EF is perpendicular to AD.

+Task
+Given the radius of the semicircle ADBCA, find out the area of the lune AGFHA (the shaded area).

+## Process/Learned:

+1. The process i took for this problem was to multiply the radius by itself so as to get a full circle from the semi circle then divide it by the 4 points given from the shaded square.
+This gave me the area of the shaded lune.